 Don't miss this debut.
 It's a lovely, though dark, book about a magical circus and its stars.
 It's incredibly captivating, clever and original.
 Unfortunately, the book has had so much hype that you might expect it to be on the top 10 of all times.
 Don't expect that and you won't be disappointed.
 It's magical and imaginative.
 And it's very easy to picture what the movie will look like.
 The imagery is robust.

 by Amor Towles

 What a fabulous glimpse of 1930's NYC.
 The City is just as much a character in this book as the individuals who make up its colorful cast.
-Without thinking about it much, I instantly started to picture the underground jazz haunts, the cheap apartments and the secretarial pool.
+Without thinking about it much, I instantly started to picture (and smell) underground jazz haunts, cheap apartments and the secretarial pool.
 It's a visual novel with short, rich descriptions that have texture.